linahsie/clearity/README.md

 ## Assignment

 #### Task
-In this programming assignment, you will implement a front-end interface using React that consumes an API.Please read through the entire MP before you start.
+In this programming assignment, you will implement a front-end interface using React that consumes an API.
+Please read through the entire MP before you start.

 Here is a video demo for a [sample application](https://youtu.be/DmDZuAr7QJE).